Robin Hood: Prince of Thieves

 A convoy enters Sherwood, led by Guy of Gisborne.
 It carries a large box of various riches with it, as well as a carriage filled with barrels of beer.
 None other than Friar Tuck sits in the beer carriage, and he is drunk off his ass.
 Robin’s Merry Men attack the convoy, stealing the beer and riches, shanghai-ing Friar Tuck into their cause, and killing all of the soldiers save Guy.
 Robin welcomes Tuck to the forest, and Tuck believes this to be his divine calling.
 However, he is taken aback to see Azeem.

 Guy returns to Nottingham and confesses his failure to the Sheriff, who, after giving a brief show of faux pity, shanks Guy with a sword.
-And as Guy falls to the ground, you can clearly see the hose filled with stage blood.
+And as Guy falls to the ground, you can clearly see the tube filled with stage blood.

 Maid Marian and her handmaid (who is not only not Bess, but will not fall in love with Much) travel to Sherwood in search of Robin.
 After two Merry Men who have the combined IQ of a shovel try and fail to capture them, Marian forces them to take her to Robin.
 Unfortunately, Robin is in the middle of a skinny-dip, much to the surprise and slight amusement of Marian.
 Gee.
 I wonder if this scene was meant to build up sexual tension between Robin and Marian.
 But if it wasn’t meant to do that, then what was the effing point?